OriBarGendel/OriBarGendel.github.io/index.md

 ## Interests

-In mathematics I am mostly interested in algebra, specifically algebraic number theory and algebraic geometry.
+In mathematics I am mostly interested in algebra, specifically representation theory and algebraic geometry.
+My Master's thesis, under the supervision of [Jens Eberhardt](https://jenseberhardt.com), is in the area of geometric representation theory.
 I plan to continue to a PhD in mathematics.

 Apart from mathematics, I’m interested in linguistics, history, literature, programming, music, art, all living things… and pretty much everything else.

-## Projects

-### Mathematics Projects

-- Bachelor’s seminar on Lie algebras under the supervision of Dr. Gil Alon (in Hebrew): see [here](https://github.com/OriBarGendel/Bachelor-Seminar).

-### Programming Projects
+## Programming Projects

+Below is a list of some programming projects I'm working on, or rather worked on.
+I will finish them at some point.
+I promise.

 - Cyre (Private, In Progress):
 	Cyre (Code Your Robot Easily) is a project I started back in 2020 that aims to give a simple interface to code a robot built on [Arduino Mega](https://store.arduino.cc/products/arduino-mega-2560-rev3) (based on [ATmega2560](https://www.microchip.com/en-us/product/atmega2560)), together with a simulator (on Linux and Windows).
 When it finally gets to a minimal working state, I will of course make it open source, whenever that may be…